rvbonfimm/seven-online-judge-online-compiler/README.md

 ## System Specifications:
   :gem: Developed at a Linux SO, Debian Ubuntu distro, version 16.04;

+## Designed in python 2.6 with the Flask framework to the API

 ## Project Dependencies (tool name: version):
   - backports.functools-lru-cache: 1.4
   - click: 6.7